They’re two of the greatest lyricists in hip-hop history.

 “Every time I stepped into madness of the crowds, I longed for the wisdom of the loneliness.“— Mehmet Murat Ildan

-For more than a quarter-century, ever since he first stole the show on Main Source’s “Live at the BBQ” all the way back in 1991, Nas has been crafting incredible rhymes and blessing microphones.
+For three decades, ever since he first stole the show on Main Source’s “Live at the BBQ” all the way back in 1991, Nas has been crafting incredible rhymes and blessing microphones.
 He has a stack of classic verses, to the point that some of them don’t even appear on his own LPs.

 When he’s at his best, no one is better.

 So which projects are his best?